EKS Default Namespace Deletion Incident Response Guide

 value: DELETE

-Various Admission Controllers can be used besides Kyverno.
+Various Admission Controllers can be used beyond Kyverno.

-Choose based on your team's technology stack and policy complexity.
-For simple resource protection policies, Kyverno can be quickly deployed.
+Choose based on your team's tech stack and policy complexity.
+For simple resource protection policies, Kyverno can be applied quickly.

-Adopting GitOps and KRMOps (Kubernetes Resource Model Operations) approaches allows declarative resource management and rapid recovery from unintended changes.
+Adopting GitOps and KRMOps (Kubernetes Resource Model Operations) based operational practices enables declarative management of cluster resources and rapid recovery from unintended changes.

-EKS Auto Mode provides ArgoCD by default, making GitOps-based operations easy to start.
+EKS Auto Mode provides ArgoCD out of the box, making it easy to start GitOps-based operations.

 # ArgoCD Application example - Critical resource management